Fly Fishing Aitutaki, Cook Islands

 What Aitutaki offers in abundance is world-class flats fishing in 30 square miles of crystal-clear lagoons.

-You’ll be sight-casting to bonefish, bluefin and giant trevally, wading pristine flats over a memorable week of flats fishing, soaking in turquoise waters and unforgettable South Pacific atoll scenery.
+You’ll be sight-casting to bonefish, triggerfish, bluefin and giant trevally, wading pristine flats over a memorable week of flats fishing, soaking in turquoise waters and unforgettable South Pacific atoll scenery.

 GENERAL INFORMATION